Shen Yun

-Shen Yun performances have received criticism for promoting sectarian doctrines and negative views of evolution, atheism, and homosexuality.
 The group is promoted by The Epoch Times, a far-right media outlet affiliated with Falun Gong.
-In 2019, an NBC News assessment concluded that "The Epoch Media Group, along with Shen Yun[...] make up the outreach effort of Falun Gong".
-The Chinese government bars Shen Yun from performing in China as it considers Falun Gong to be an "anti-society cult" and has attempted to cancel its performances abroad by pressuring theaters and governments.
+In 2019, an NBC News assessment concluded that the Epoch Media Group and Shen Yun "make up the outreach effort of Falun Gong".
+The Chinese government has attempted to cancel its performances abroad by pressuring theaters and governments.
+Shen Yun's performances promote negative views of evolution and atheism.

-History and ties to Falun Gong
+Falun Gong adherents pay to rent the performance venue, promote the show, and sell tickets.
+After expenses are covered through ticket sales, proceeds go to Shen Yun.
+The finances of Shen Yun and Falun Gong appear to be linked, with technically separate corporations sharing funds, executives, and the same mission.
+Its shows are heavily promoted through advertising blitz campaigns in local markets.

+History

-In 2006, a group of expatriate Chinese Falun Gong practitioners living in North America founded Shen Yun in New York.
-The stated purpose of the company was to revive Chinese culture and traditions from the time before the Chinese Revolution.
+In 2006, a group of expatriate Falun Gong practitioners living in North America founded Shen Yun in New York.
+The stated purpose of the company was to revive Chinese culture and traditions from the time before the Chinese Communist Revolution.
+In a journal article analyzing Falun Gong’s geopolitics, scholar Weihsuan Lin wrote: "Shen Yun’s ‘reviving five thousand years of civilization’ attempts to question and separate the entanglement between the Party and the State; it enacts, globally, an alternative geopolitical discourse in which a culturally rich and prosperous China without the CCP existed in the past and is coming again in the near future."

 In 2007, the company conducted its first tour with 90 dancers, musicians, soloists, and production staff.
 Early shows were titled "Chinese Spectacular", "Holiday Wonders", "Chinese New Year Splendor", and "Divine Performing Arts", but now the company performs exclusively under the name "Shen Yun".
-By 2009, Shen Yun had developed three full companies and orchestras that tour the world simultaneously.
-By the end of the 2010 season, approximately one million people had seen the troupe perform.
+By 2009, Shen Yun had developed three full companies and orchestras that toured the world simultaneously.
+By the end of the 2010 season, approximately one million people had seen the troupes perform.

-Shen Yun, the media organization The Epoch Times, and a variety of other organizations operate as extensions of the new religious movement Falun Gong.
-According to 2020 report by Los Angeles Magazine: